 In 1996 she started working for Video News International.
 With funding by The New York Times the organization quickly morphed into NYT-TV.
 She also worked as a videojournalist for the Learning Channel’s Science Times, for Discovery.com and MSNBC.com.

-- Before her Fellowship at RJI Stevens was an editorial director of Oceans Now and worked as an associate professor at UC Berkeley’s Knight Digital Media Center where she taught multimedia reporting.
+Before her fellowship at RJI, Stevens was an editorial director of Oceans Now and worked as an associate professor at University of California Berkeley’s Knight Digital Media Center where she taught multimedia reporting.

-- From 2009-2011, Stevens was director of media strategies for The World Company, in Lawrence, KS, where she led a team that developed WellCommons.com, the first local social journalism health site.
+From 2009-2011, Stevens was director of media strategies for The World Company, in Lawrence, Kan., where she led a team that developed WellCommons.com, the first local social journalism health site.

-- In January 2012, Stevens launched the niche news site, ACEsTooHigh.com, and its accompanying social network, ACEsConnection.com.
-The sites are Phase One of a national Community Health Network.
-She's currently living in Northern California, just outside Davis, CA, where she's happily biking and jogging every day.
+In January 2012, Stevens launched the niche news site, ACEsTooHigh.com, and its accompanying social network, ACEsConnection.com.
+The sites are phase one of a national Community Health Network.
+She’s currently living in Northern California, just outside Davis, where she’s happily biking and jogging every day.